16 Best Italian Restaurants in Philadelphia

 Plate of spaghetti and meatballs

-At Victor Café, you’re in for dinner and a show.
-Every 20 minutes or so, the classically trained servers take turns in serenading dinners with operatic performances.
-The menu focuses on old school standards like linguine fra diavolo and chicken piccata.
+At Victor Cafe, you’re in for dinner and a show.
+Every 20 minutes or so, the classically trained servers take turns serenading diners with incredible operatic performances.
+This is not amateur hour.
+It’s unlike anything I’ve ever experienced and makes for a special evening.

-Le Virtu
+Le Virtù

-Pasta with red sauce and pasta with white sauce on two plates
+Pasta with red sauce and pasta with white sauce on two plates.

 The menu at Le Virtù includes cured meats, a selection of pastas, and lots of roasted meats and seafood.
 The seafood gnocchi, roasted rack of lamb, and pasta with butcher’s ragu are particularly good.

-Vetri
+Vetri Cucina

 Prunella

-Grilled octopus on a plate with half a grilled lemon and salad beside a plate of pasta with red sauce
+Grilled octopus on a plate with half a grilled lemon and salad beside a plate of pasta with red sauce.

 Pizza is the star at Prunella in Midtown Village.
 With unique names like White Claw and The Big Nick, the thin crust, wood-fired pies come topped with everything from burrata to braised pear.
 We were impressed with every bite and rank it among our favorites.